DashankaNadeeshanDeSilva/CRM_AI_workflow_automation_to_handle_and_respond_customer_emails/README.md

 - Add a dashboard for analytics and reporting.

 ---
+Remarks:
+This project was conducted as a learning exercise to build a basic AI Agent.
+Feel free to create an issue if you find any problems or feedback (both positive and negative).
 Feel free to reach out for any clarifications or suggestions.
-Enjoy using the CRM AI Agent!
+Thank you for checking this repository out